 16-0, Lost Super Bowl

 The 2007 Patriots were unstoppable.
 Tom Brady led them to perfect 16-0 regular season record, the first time that had happened since the 1972 Miami Dolphins.
-With wide receivers Randy Moss (set an NFL record with 23 touchdowns) and Wes Welker (112 receptions), Brady led an offense that scored more points than any other team in NFL history.
+With wide receivers Randy Moss (who set an NFL record with 23 touchdowns) and Wes Welker (112 receptions), Brady led an offense that scored a ridiculous 36.8 points per game, more than any other team in the NFL.